lolocomotive/Macaron/README.md

     <td>Frontend</td>
   </tr>
 </table>
-For now, the project is still in the early stages of developpement, backend developpement has not even started and frontend is being developped.
+For now, the project is still in the early stages of development, backend development has not even started and frontend is being developed.